 11. MAINTENANCE MANUALS YES NO N/A A. Does the carrier have an adequate company manual program that ensures: 1.
-Detailed, standardized guidance for the accomplishment of aircraft maintenance, inspection programs and operation of the maintenance organization?
+Detailed, standardized guidance for the accomplishment of aircraft maintenance, inspection programs and operation of the maintenance organization? inspection programs and operation of the maintenance organization?
 2. Detailed management policies, lines of authority, and responsibilities for key maintenance personnel?
 This information is detailed in either the general maintenance manual or maintenance section of the operations manual, as applicable.
-3. A revision control process that ensures revisions are accomplished with follow-up actions as required? actions as required?
-A process is established that ensures revisions are provided to manual holders and those responsible for revision of company and aircraft maintenance manuals in a timely manner and also tracks revision accomplishment.
-Normally, this will be accomplished through a revision return-receipt and tracking system.
-Program complexity is dependent on carrier size and can entail anything from a computerized database or spreadsheet to a periodically reviewed, hand-written list.
-R Does the corrier have an adequate technical manual program that ansures: B. Does the carrier have an adequate technical manual program that ensures: 1.
+B. Does the carrier have an adequate technical manual program that ensures: 1.
+Manuala quailable for use are the most summer 2 Currences is use if is described in all 2 1.
 Manuals available for use are the most current?
-Currency is verified periodically.
+Currency is verified periodically?
 This process includes recurring interface with manufacturers to verify currency of manufacturer maintenance and component maintenance manuals.
 This process must be documented.
-Note: Simply having a subscription service does not constitute verification.
-2. Technical manuals are available to all who require access?
+Note: Simply having a subscription service does not constitute verification 2.
+Technical manuals are available to all who require access?
 Hard copies, electronic, and/or disc are all available.
 3. Manuals maintained in good condition?
 For electronic manuals, display equipment must be available and operational.
-C. Are procedures in-place to ensure all company and technical manuals are adhered to by maintenance personnel?
-D. Does the carrier have a means to ensure printed information is properly controlled to prevent use of non-current data?
-1
+C. A revision control process that ensures revisions are accomplished with follow-up actions as required?
+A process is established that ensures revisions are provided to manual holders and those responsible for revision of company and aircraft maintenance manuals in a timely manner and also tracks revision accomplishment.
+Normally, this will be accomplished through a revision return-receipt and tracking system.
+Program complexity is dependent on carrier size and can entail anything from a computerized database or spreadsheet to a periodically reviewed, hand-written list.
+D. Are procedures in-place to ensure all company and technical manuals are adhered to by maintenance personnel?
+E. Does the carrier have a means to ensure printed information is properly controlled to prevent use of non-current data?

 12. MAINTENANCE FACILITIES YES NO N/A A. Does the carrier have sufficient hangar and/or shop facilities to support maintenance operations?
 B. Does the carrier maintain their maintenance facilities in a neat, orderly, and safe fashion?
 1. Are sufficient fire extinguishers provided, and are they in serviceable condition?
 2. Are sufficient serviceable eye wash stations provided?
-3. Are sufficient first aid kits provided and are they stocked?
-4. Are flammables properly stored?
-CTODES VEC NO STORESC.
-Does the carrier have an adequate stores/supply program that provides: YES NO N/A C. Does the carrier have an adequate stores/suppry program that provides.
-1. Detailed mericing increasion are adversed a group only any new of/amice all 1.
+3. Are sufficient first aid kits provided and are they stocked? ļ 4.
+Are flammables properly stored?
+STORES YES NO N/A C. Does the carrier have a stores/supply program that provides: r 1.
 Detailed receiving inspection procedures to ensure only approved/serviceable rotable and consumable parts are stocked for issue?
-Totable and consumable parts are stocked for issue.
 All parts received are inspected through a process that verifies the item has been provided by an approved vendor, serviceable, the proper part has been received, and all required certification documentation is provided and properly accomplished.
-Program complexity is dependent on carrier size.
-Note: Will verify inspectors use the approved vendors list during receiving inspecton.
+Receiving process also ensures proper protection of ESD sensitive parts e.g., ESD mats, wrist straps, etc. Program complexity is dependent on carrier size.
+Note: Will verify inspectors use the approved vendors list during receiving inspection.
+2 Darts properly tagged and environmentally protected?
 2. Parts properly tagged and environmentally protected?
 All parts are identified (tagged or stamped.)
 Parts are stored in an area reasonably free from environmental contaminants and wrapped or boxed in a manner that precludes damage or contamination.
 All open ends of fabricated and bulk lines and hoses are capped or covered.
 3. Traceability of all parts?
 (Includes all raw stock; sheet metal, hardware, etc.) Stocked aircraft parts have documentation that certifies the item has been manufactured/repaired/overhauled to approved standards and when applicable, returned to service by an approved organization.
+1